 Dr Michele Bruniges AM

-Dr Michele Bruniges is the Secretary of the Australian Department of Education and Training.
-The department administers the Australian Government’s interests in quality early learning, schooling, higher education, international education and research, skills and training.
+Dr Michele Bruniges is the Secretary of the Australian Department of Education.
+The department administers the Australian Government’s interests in quality early learning, schooling, higher education, international education and research.
 Dr Bruniges has held this position since April 2016.